bunnycruz/Regulatory-Affairs-of-Road-Accident-Data-2020-India/README.markdown

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Contact
-For questions or contributions, please contact [Your Name/Email] or open an issue on the repository.
+For questions or contributions, please contact GAUTHAM MADHUKAR (gauthampre123@gmail.com) or open an issue on the repository.